curv3d/curv/docs/Shape_Atlas.rst

 6. Wanted: Missing Shape Operations
 ===================================
-The SDF representation has many useful shape operations that are easy to define / cheap to implement.
-But, there is a tradeoff.
-There are some popular operations on meshes that do not have obvious implementations / are not cheap to implement for SDFs.

-Here, I'm mentioning some of those difficult operations.
-Maybe there's a way to implement them efficiently for SDFs.
-Or maybe there are alternative ways of achieving the same effects.

 Mesh Import
 -----------
 I want the ability to import an STL file.

-The approaches I know are:

 0. Import an STL file as a Nef polyhedron, naively constructed from half-spaces using intersection and complement.
-Evaluation time for the SDF is proportional to the number of faces.
-Likely to be infeasible for more than a thousand triangles.
+Evaluation time for the SDF is proportional to the number of triangles.
+Likely to be unusable for more than a thousand triangles.

-1. Try to optimize the above approach using standard hacking techniques, without paying close attention to the literature.
+1. Try to optimize the above approach.
 Maybe build a balanced space partitioning tree at compile time, walk the tree during SDF evaluation.
-   Maybe try to optimize the representation by looking for symmetries, etc.
+   Maybe try to optimize the representation by combining coplanar triangles into polygons, looking for symmetries, etc.
-   We still assume that we have to exactly reproduce the polyhedron described by the STL file.
+   Our goal is to exactly reproduce the polyhedron described by the STL file.
 This will work much better, but we still won't be able to import the Yoda bust on Thingiverse (614278 triangles).
+   This operation will only be useful for STL files that represent actual polyhedrons, with a relatively small number of faces.
+It won't be good for high triangle count approximations to curved surfaces.

 2. Give up and claim that Yoda can't be represented as an SDF.
    Implement a hybrid geometry engine, where some shapes are represented as meshes, some are represented as SDFs, and some are hybrid unions of meshes and SDFs.
 Some operations work on all 3 representations (eg, affine transformations).
 Some operations work only on meshes, or only on SDFs.
-   You can convert an SDF to a mesh (but not vice versa).
+   You can convert an SDF to a mesh (but not vice versa, maybe).
    A top level scene is a union of meshes and SDFs, rendered using some hybrid Z-buffer algorithm.
 But, there are a lot of Curv operations that won't work on Yoda, and the whole implementation is twice as complex.

 3. Read the literature.
 Realize that Yoda is not a polyhedron, but a polyhedral approximation to an original model that has lots of curved surfaces.
-   What we really want is a more compact and efficient SDF that is an approximation to the polyhedron and reconstructs the curved surfaces.
+   What we really want (for Yoda) is a more compact and efficient SDF that is an approximation to the polyhedron and reconstructs the curved surfaces.

    Compile a mesh to an efficient SDF representation that approximates the original STL, with knobs for tuning the approximation.
    AFAIK this is an expensive offline operation.
-   Need to choose a compiled mesh representation, a compilation algorithm, and an evaluation algorithm.
+   Need to choose a compiled mesh representation (and file format), an (offline) compilation algorithm, and an evaluation algorithm.

    It's likely that Yoda will compile into a large representation.
    If all of the data is accessed each time the Yoda SDF is evaluated,